AslerRoca/Deep-CXR-Score/README.md

 # Deep-CXR-Score

-This repository describes the methodology used to develop **Deep-CXR-Score**, a hybrid AI system that predicts visual chest MRI scores in cystic fibrosis (CF) using frontal chest x-ray and pulmonary function tests (PFT).
+This repository describes the methodology used to develop **Deep-CXR-Score**, a hybrid AI system that predicts visual chest MRI scores in cystic fibrosis (CF) using frontal chest x-ray and pulmonary function tests (PFTs).

 ---